Spirit of Peace

-Spirit of Peace is the fifteenth album by Popol Vuh.
+Spirit of Peace is the 15th album by Popol Vuh.
 It was originally released in 1985 on Cicada.
-The first track was used by Werner Herzog as original motion picture soundtrack for his documentary The Dark Glow of the Mountains (original title "Gasherbrum – Der leuchtende Berg") about Reinhold Messner.
+The first track was used by Werner Herzog in the soundtrack for his documentary film The Dark Glow of the Mountains (original German title Gasherbrum – Der leuchtende Berg) about Reinhold Messner.

 Track listing

 All tracks composed by Florian Fricke except where noted.